bonedaddy/barreleye/README.md

 **Note:** Indexing not only keeps up with continuous block creation, but also runs through historical blocks.
 This process makes significant amount of RPC calls.

-To start just the indexer, without the server (only one indexer will be active at a time): `cargo run -- --indexer`
+To start just the indexer, without the server (only one indexer will be active at a time): `cargo run -- --only-indexer`

-To run the server without indexing: `cargo run -- --server`
+To run the server without indexing: `cargo run -- --only-http`

 To run them all together: `cargo run`